Updated January 2023

-I had no idea that 27 years after joining Yamaha Motor Corporation USA that I’d still be there, and still loving my job.
-The company has been great to work for, and has given me unimaginable opportunities.
-Besides all of the great people I’ve been honored to know, I’ve been able to ride a lot of cool products, travel extensively, and continue to work toward my goal of riding around the world.
+After 33 years at Yamaha Motor Corporation, I decided to retire a bit early to pursue my dream of continuing to ride around the world.
+The company was great to work for, and gave me unimaginable opportunities.
+Besides all of the great people I’ve been honored to know, I’ve been able to ride a lot of cool products, travel extensively, and work toward my goal of riding around the world.

-I’ve spent a good portion of my life on two wheels, either for work, racing, riding on- and off-road on weekends, commuting, or touring across the US, Canada, and Europe.
+I’ve spent a good portion of my life on two wheels, either for work, racing, riding on- and off-road on weekends, commuting, or touring across the US, Canada, and Europe (now through 50 countries and counting).
 It’s always been my therapy, both physical and mental.
 Nothing makes me happier than when I’m on a bike.

 Between July 2015 and August 2016 I rode a Yamaha XT250 across Mexico, Central America, South America, Africa, and Europe, covering 34 countries and 32,000 miles.
 After returning to the States and going back to work for another five years, I retired, and together with my wife, Diana, have continued to ride the globe.
 In 2021 we completed an 18,000 mile trip across the US and to the top of Alaska on a Yamaha 700 Tenere, and in 2022 we did another 16,000 miles around Europe, and another 2,000 miles in Southeast Asia.
 The bike is currently stored in Spain, and we hope to pick up several more countries in Europe in 2023.